chrismeunier/OpenCV-CUDA-installation/README.md

 If it works, congratulations you are good to go!

-If not let's tackle the problem.
-The _problem_ being `ImportError: DLL load failed while importing cv2: The specified module could not be found.`.
-For other bugs and problems I refer you to the [troubleshooting section of James Bowley's tutorial](https://jamesbowley.co.uk/accelerate-opencv-4-4-0-build-with-cuda-and-python-bindings/#troubleshooting).
+If not let's tackle _the_ problem.
+The problem being `ImportError: DLL load failed while importing cv2: The specified module could not be found.`.

+**For other bugs and problems I refer you to the** [**troubleshooting section of James Bowley's tutorial**](https://jamesbowley.co.uk/accelerate-opencv-4-4-0-build-with-cuda-and-python-bindings/#troubleshooting).

 #### Is everything in place ?